quou/quou.github.io/markdown/prglang.md

  - Compile-time type checking.
  - Casting.
  - Procedures with external linkage.
+ - Name spaces.
+ - Fancy error messages that point to the erroneous token.

 Currently, it doesn't generate its own entry point and relies on linking to a C program to provide a main function.
 That will change soon, but I'm working on getting the basic